Understanding the Effects of Permanent Faults in GPU's Parallelism Management and Control Units: Low-level Fault Characterization

 \item \textit{Hardware Masked} faults, i.e., faults that are activated by the input stimuli but whose effect never reaches the unit outputs (30.0\% in the WSC, 24.5\% in the fetch, and 22.2\% in the decoder) in any of the executed instructions.
 These faults are thus innocuous and can be discarded from our analysis.

-\item Permanent faults that cause a \textit{hardware hang} (i.e., the GPU stops responding).
-Only 1.2\% to 3.5\% of the injected permanent faults cause a hang.
-These faults induce the unit execution to stop or corrupt the unit's ports (e.g., high-impedance).
-A detailed analysis shows that most hang source sites handle control signals in the units (e.g., state machine control signals) or synchronization signals among the units (e.g., pipeline).
+\item Permanent faults that cause a \textit{hardware hang}, so the GPU stops responding or unit's ports are corrupted, e.g., high-impedance.
+Only 1.2\% to 3.5\% of the faults caused a hang.
+A detailed analysis shows that most hang sources handle control signals (e.g., state machine control signals) or synchronization signals among the units (e.g., pipeline).